junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 There is no safe medicine to give strength to the mother or to make the birth quicker or easier.

-If you want the woman to have enough strength for childbirth, have her eat plenty of nutritious foods, especially during the 9 months of pregnancy (see p.
-107).
+If you want the woman to have enough strength for childbirth, have her eat plenty of nutritious foods, especially during the 9 months of pregnancy (see [page 107](#page-107)).

-Also encourage her to space a few years between her pregnancies so her body can regain its full strength (see Family Planning, p.
-283).
+Also encourage her to space a few years between her pregnancies so her body can regain its full strength (see Family Planning, [page 283](#page-283)).